jehna/thejunkland.com/content/blog/howtoget.md

 7. CSS file parsing and document rendering _~10ms_

 So this extra round-trip to download the CSS file nearly doubles the time needed to render the first image to the user.
-Therefor it makes sense to actually inline some of the CSS so we can save at least the network latency on the first load.
+Therefore it makes sense to actually inline some of the CSS so we can save at least the network latency on the first load.